cooneyde/javaInteractiveCommandLine/README.md

 ### Known Issues
 1. No pagination of the server lister
-1. table name is hardcoded in SQL queries (table name: TEST), this needs to be set by db.properties
+1. table name is hardcoded in SQL queries (table name: TEST), this should be set by db.properties